sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 # 4. Conclusion
 In the original work they reached the true values with very high accuricies.
 On the other hand, the ground state energies and the shape of the ground state wavefunctions I found were close to the those of the original paper.
 Apart from unperturbed system ii, there was some fractional differences between the wave functions which is probably due to normalizations.
-Unperturbed system ii.

 # 5. References